Ontotext-AD/concept-extraction-docs/_v1_0_0-docs/load_balancing.md

     "capacity": 3
 }]</code></pre>

-The `capacity` worker property defines how many simultaneous requests this coordinator will try to enqueue on the worker.
-If this number is greater than the actual worker capacity, the coordinator will send more annotation requests than the worker can handle, and they will have to wait until the running ones finish.
-If the number is less than the actual worker capacity, it guarantees that the worker will have free annotation slots.
+The `capacity` worker property defines how many simultaneous requests this coordinator tries to enqueue on the worker.
+If this number is greater than the actual worker capacity, the coordinator sends more annotation requests than the worker can handle, and they have to wait until the running ones finish.
+If the number is less than the actual worker capacity, it guarantees that the worker has free annotation slots.
 This is useful when there are two (or more) coordinators in use.
 As the coordinators do not communicate between themselves, one coordinator cannot know how many annotation requests have been enqueued by the other coordinators.
 Therefore, having some spare annotation slots on the worker ensures that the workers are not overloaded.

 ## Load balancing under the hood